free office software

 • What do you get?
 A whopping 1TB of free online storage through OneDrive (others now only get 5GB free) and use of collaborative platforms like Yammer and SharePoint.

 • Who can get it?
-Again, this is aimed at students and staff with an academic email address, though the university, college or school doesn't have to have licensed Office as above.
+Again, this is for students and staff with an academic email address.
+Your university, college or school doesn't have to be part of the Microsoft Volume Licensing Programme to be eligible..

 • How do I get it?
 Enter your uni, college or school email address on the Office website.
 You'll be asked to log in through your institution's online portal, then follow the instructions.